 1. Parties at Vancouver Attractions

 From ski hills to science museums and boat cruises, it's possible to see some of Vancouver's best attractions while celebrating the New Year.
-There's a large New Year's Eve celebration at Telus World of Science, with two dance floors, DJs, and capacity for more than 1,000 people.
+There's a large New Year's Eve celebration at Science World, with two dance floors, DJs, and capacity for more than 1,000 people.

 2. New Year's Galas at Luxury Hotels

 Many luxury downtown hotels host black-tie galas for New Year's Eve.
-The most well known (and therefore very quick to sell out) are galas are at the towering Shangri-La Hotel (tickets) and the Fairmont Waterfront (tickets).
-There's also a large multi-ballroom event at the Fairmont Hotel Vancouver (tickets) that's new in 2013 and expected to be a great time.
+The most well known (and therefore very quick to sell out) are galas are at the towering Shangri-La Hotel and the Fairmont Waterfront.
+There's also a large multi-ballroom event at the Fairmont Hotel Vancouver that was new in 2013.

 A warning for last-minute bookers: Hotel gala tickets are one of the fastest sellers among Vancouver New Year's events.
 Buy early.